yavasde/Fine-Tuning-For-Sense-Enhancement/README.md

 2) Evaluation of a model's embedding space in terms of _topology_, and _WiC task performance_
 3) Evaluation of embedding spaces after isotropization in terms of _topology_, and _WiC task performance_

+You can either fine-tune and evaluate the models or evaluate the BERT model and isotropization method without fine-tuning.
+The trained models will be shared via huggingface after the anonimty period ends.

 ## Usage Example

 ### Fine-Tuning